monkey/duda-qa/README.md

 The following table represents the status of each core API objects unit test and its methods available.
 The boxes status means:

-- :white_check_mark: fully implemented and functional
+:white_check_mark: fully implemented
-- :warning:  work in process
+:warning: work in process
-- :no_entry: not yet implemented
+:no_entry: not yet implemented

                      | API Object         |                    | Methods           | Web Service Test